ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `auth_tokens_ext` (Attributes List) Shared secrets to be provided by any client (Authorization: <token>).
 If empty, unauthorized access is permitted. (see [below for nested schema](#nestedatt--input_http--auth_tokens_ext))
 - `capture_headers` (Boolean) Add request headers to events, in the __headers field.
 Default: false
 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_http--connections))
 - `cribl_api` (String) Absolute path on which to listen for the Cribl HTTP API requests.
-At the moment, only _bulk (default /cribl/_bulk) is available.
+Only _bulk (default /cribl/_bulk) is available.
 Use empty string to disable.
 Default: "/cribl"
 - `description` (String)
 - `disabled` (Boolean) Default: false
 - `elastic_api` (String) Absolute path on which to listen for the Elasticsearch API requests.
 Only _bulk (default /elastic/_bulk) is available.
 Use empty string to disable.
 Default: "/elastic"
-- `enable_health_check` (Boolean) Enable to expose the /cribl_health endpoint, which returns 200 OK when this Source is healthy.
+- `enable_health_check` (Boolean) Expose the /cribl_health endpoint, which returns 200 OK when this Source is healthy.
 Default: false
-- `enable_proxy_header` (Boolean) Enable when clients are connecting through a proxy that supports the x-forwarded-for header to keep the client's original IP address on the event instead of the proxy's IP address.
+- `enable_proxy_header` (Boolean) Extract the client IP and port from PROXY protocol v1/v2.
+When enabled, the X-Forwarded-For header is ignored.
+Disable to use the X-Forwarded-For header for client IP extraction.
 Default: false
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `host` (String) Address to bind on.
 Defaults to 0.0.0.0 (all addresses).
 Default: "0.0.0.0"
 - `id` (String) Unique ID for this input
 - `ip_allowlist_regex` (String) Messages from matched IP addresses will be processed, unless also matched by the denylist.
 Default: "/.*/"
 - `ip_denylist_regex` (String) Messages from matched IP addresses will be ignored.
 This takes precedence over the allowlist.
 Default: "/^$/"
 - `keep_alive_timeout` (Number) After the last response is sent, @{product} will wait this long for additional data before closing the socket connection.
-Minimum 1 sec.; maximum 600 sec.
-(10 min.).
+Minimum 1 second, maximum 600 seconds (10 minutes).
 Default: 5
-- `max_active_req` (Number) Maximum number of active requests per Worker Process.
-Use 0 for unlimited.
+- `max_active_req` (Number) Maximum number of active requests allowed per Worker Process.
+Set to 0 for unlimited.
+Caution: Increasing the limit above the default value, or setting it to unlimited, may degrade performance and reduce throughput.
 Default: 256
 - `max_requests_per_socket` (Number) Maximum number of requests per socket before @{product} instructs the client to close the connection.
 Default is 0 (unlimited).
 Default: 0
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_http--metadata))
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes